arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

    sim = arbor.simulation(recipe, domains, context)

 Before we run the simulation, however, we need to register what results we expect once execution is over.
-This was handled by the :class:`arbor.single_cell_model` object in previous examples.
+This was handled by the :class:`arbor.single_cell_model` object in the previous example.

 We would like to get a list of the spikes on the cell during the runtime of the simulation, and we would like to plot the voltage registered by the probe on the "custom_terminal" locset.